 Also, your choice of poof or loofah has a big impact on how your skin reacts.
 It can abrade too much, and it can harbor bacteria.
 It might be best to wash with a soft washcloth that you replace with a clean one each day.

 Rinsing well with lukewarm or cool water is essential to remove any soap residue and close up pores.
-But toweling dry is another dilemma.
+But toweling off is another dilemma.
 Use soft cotton or microfiber towels and pat, don’t scrub.
 Then change those twice a week or more often if you live in a humid environment.

 Next, assess your wardrobe.
 There are several factors about clothing that could be causing rashes and irritation.
 It could be the fabric, the fit, or even the dye.
-Try wearing looser clothes made from natural materials like cotton and linen.
+Try wearing looser clothes made from materials like cotton and linen.
 Avoid black t-shirts and bright colors for a couple of weeks to see if that helps.
 And change your clothes as often as needed to keep dry and comfortable.

 Finally, consider your diet.
 A visit to the doctor for allergy testing could reveal if your skin is reacting to foods or other influences in your environment.
 Also, drinking more water could help your body to eliminate toxins more effectively.